narchondas/narchondas.github.io/Research Methods and Professional Practice/read.md

 *Address gender bias and language limitations in future iterations.

-**Article: Labrou Y. and Finin T.  (1998) 'Semantics and Conversations for an Agent Communication Language' https://doi.org/10.48550/arXiv.cs/9809034**
+**Article: Labrou Y. and Finin T.  (1998) Semantics and Conversations for an Agent Communication Language. https://doi.org/10.48550/arXiv.cs/9809034**

 1. Purpose, problem, objective, or research question